Marantz 1030 Integrated Amplifier:

 Welcome:

-One thing you will notice as I talk about music and gear, it my stereo stand.
+One thing you will notice as I talk about music and gear, is my stereo stand.
 It’s will be the most consistent thing you see.
 I purchased it back in 1995, as my wife insisted that if the hifi is staying in the living room, that it has to look nice.

 I also want to say that I am not an audiophile.
 I am a music lover.
 I am also a musician and at one time early in my life worked as a studio musician.
 So, I know how music should sound, how it is recored and have extensive knowledge of working in recording studios.
 This has really benefited me when it comes to selecting components.
 I don’t particularly care about the way something looks, I care about the way it sounds.
 I don’t look at it, I listen to it.